South Hill Mall

-South Hill Mall is an enclosed, super-regional shopping mall located in Puyallup, Washington, United States.
+South Hill Mall is an enclosed regional shopping mall located in Puyallup, Washington, United States.
 Opened in 1988 and expanded in 1992, the mall comprises more than 100 stores, plus a food court and movie theater, in 1074230 sqft of gross leasable area.
-The mall also includes five anchor stores (two JCPenney stores, Macy's, Target, and Dick's Sporting Goods), as well as DSW, Old Navy, and Regal Cinemas.
+The mall also includes five anchor stores (two JCPenney stores, Target, Regal Cinemas and Dick's Sporting Goods).
+Junior anchors are DSW and Old Navy.
+Two vacant anchors were most recently occupied by Macy's and Sears.
 The mall is managed by Cafaro Company of Youngstown, Ohio.